 Create a Dynamic Form

-Click the Cog in the top ribbon, and open the Add-ons page.
+Click the Cog in the top ribbon, to open the Administration Overview page.

 Select Script Console under ScriptRunner.

-Write your new script in the Script field, annotating the variables you want users to provide (see the Examples section below).
+Write your new script in the Script field, annotating the variables you want users to provide.
 Annotating variables allows them to be edited depending on requirements when running the script.
 These variables show as editable fields above the Script Console.

 Transforming an Existing Inline Script